AIR-DISCOVER/ICRA-RM-Sim2Real-Baseline/README.md

 docker build . -t client-custom:latest
 ```

-By default, the codes for controling are located in `src/`.
+By default, the codes for controling are located in `src/` (`src/` in this repo).
 When building a client image, all codes under `src/` will be copied to `/opt/ep_ws/src/rmus_solution` in the image.

 Inside the image, `/opt/ep_ws` is the ROS workspace directory.
 Later in the dockerfile, `catkin_make` is run in this directory.

 The entry for the client is fixed to `start.sh` in the root of repo.
 When the image is building, this script is copied to `/opt/start.sh` and serves as the main entry for the client.
-The content of this file can be changed arbitrarily to suit the requirements, but the name of the script should not be changed.
+The content of this file can be changed arbitrarily to suit the requirements,** but the name of the script (`start.sh`) should not be changed**.

 If additional apt and pip requirements are needed in the newer image, please modify `Dockerfile` to obtain these packages at compile time.